Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 How to read up to the next newline in a file.

-iterate over file by line
+iterate by line

 How to iterate over a file line by line.